ROAD TO RESILIENCE

 Welcome to Road to Resilience, a space where you can gain the financial acumen to lead with confidence.
 It’s been designed especially for “accidental financial leaders,” those who have deep “mission knowledge, but less margin expertise.
-Together, we’ll explore finance fundamentals, budgeting, and relaying financial data.
+Together, we’ll explore finance fundamentals, developing a budget process, and relaying financial data to different audiences.
 All rooted in equity and abundance.

-Applications for the 2023 Road to Resilience cohort are now closed.
-Stay up to date on the next cohort openings by clicking the button below.
+Applications for the 2024 Road to Resilience cohort will open on Wednesday, November 1st (11/01/23) at 9am.
+Stay up to date by clicking the button below.

 Why ROAD TO RESILIENCE and why NEW?